A Fun 7-Day Outer Banks Itinerary

 It's also a popular place for shelling and finding sand dollars.
 However, you will want to check the wind speeds before you go.
 Windy days are common and can make the beach unenjoyable.

-🏨 Accommodation in close proximity to Ocracoke Beach
+🏨 Accommodation close to Ocracoke Beach

 Pony Pen

-Not so wild anymore, but still the descendants of the mustangs from Spain that were left on Ocracoke Island many years ago, are still here today.
+Not so wild anymore, but still, the descendants of the mustangs from Spain that were left on Ocracoke Island many years ago are still here today.
 They now enjoy 188 acres of land all to themselves.
 You can see them up close and personal at the Pony Pen.

 Eat at Howard's Pub & Raw Bar